 Can find on sale or pre-owned

 Yard Decorations That Go Underground

-You can probably find a variety of these decorations at your local dollar store.
+You can probably find a variety of inexpensive Christmas decorations for your yard at your local dollar store.
 They will be decorations attached to sticks that go in the ground.
 Sometimes they are Christmas signs or sayings, but you may also find Santas or other themed decorations that you can insert in your yard.
 These decorations can also be used year after year, and usually do not take a lot of room to store.

 Wreaths make an impression when they are affixed to a door or put in front of a window.
 They come in many sizes and are made out of a variety of items, so you can find them within your budget.
 Try looking for them at your local dollar store or a craft shop.